creatorsgarten/garden-gate/README.md

 ## Production access

-To access the production server and maked authenticated calls, you need to be granted access to Garden Gate’s service account.
+To access the production server and make authenticated calls, you need to be granted access to Garden Gate’s service account on Google Cloud.

 <details><summary>How to grant access to the service account</summary>